readthedocs/sphinx-multiproject/docs/implementation.rst

 Implementation
 ==============

-Basically the extension changes the :py:attr:`app.srcdir <sphinx:sphinx.application.Sphinx.srcdir>` value and configuration options at runtime at the earliest possible step in the build process.
+Basically, this extension changes the :py:attr:`app.srcdir <sphinx:sphinx.application.Sphinx.srcdir>` value and configuration options during runtime, at the earliest possible step in the build process.